hpides/pmem-olap/scripts/reproducibility/README.txt

 Microbenchmarks:
 ---PMEM Server---
 1. First, on the PMEM server, build the benchmarking binaries by following the instructions in ${REPOSITORY_ROOT}/microbenchmarks/README.md.
-2. Please have a look at the microbenchmarks.sh file and adjust line 3 according to your system setup.
+2. Please have a look at the reproducibility/microbenchmarks.sh file and adjust line 3 according to your system setup.
 Then, execute the script on the server.
 This will take ~72 hours.
+Make sure you have 4 NUMA sockets available or adjust the numa bindings in the scripts to match your setup.
 3. Next, copy the microbenchmark.sh script and the result folders, bm_results and bm_results_plots, onto your local machine (this is necessary because we do not have permissions to install the required python packages on our server).

 ---Local Plot Generation Machine---
 4. On your local copy of the repository, uncomment the second part below line 455 of the microbenchmarks.sh file and comment out the part above line 455 and rerun the script.
 Also, adjust line 459 according to your system setup.